gitan12/Bank_Analysis/README.md

    WHERE y = 'yes'
    GROUP BY job;
    ```
+   - *Explanation*: This query sums the total balance for customers who subscribed to a term deposit (where `y = 'yes'`), and it groups the results by job type.
+This helps in understanding which professions are more likely to have higher deposits.

 2. **Calculate the percentage of customers who have both personal and housing loans**:
    ```sql